itsvivianmill/journal/docs/index.md

 title: Welcome to my Journal
 ---
 ## Who am I?
 My name is Vivian Miller and I am a student at BTC.
-I love technology, sewing, going hiking, playing card games and love supporting different communities such as LinuxFest Northwest, GenCyber, and many more!
+I love technology, sewing, baking sweets, playing card games and love supporting different communities such as LinuxFest Northwest, GenCyber, and many more!

 ```img-gallery
 path: docs/_assets/